M-AliKhan-7/Budget-vs-Actual-Variance-Report-Unilever-FY2023/README.md

 - Conclusion: **This was a top-line problem, not an efficiency problem**

 ## Budget Methodology
-Unilever does not publish internal budgets.
-The proxy budget was constructed from FY2023 guidance issued on the February 2023 results call, applying guided USG growth, FX headwinds, and disposal impacts to FY2022 actuals.
+This is a proxy budget, not Unilever's actual internal plan.
+The budget was constructed from:

+Revenue: 2022 actual × 1.04 underlying sales growth × 0.97 FX headwind × 0.97 portfolio disposals
+Cost lines: Derived from 2022 cost ratios applied to revised revenue guidance
+Margins: Calibrated against Unilever's published FY2023 margin guidance

+All variances should be interpreted in this context.

 ## Data Source
 - Financial data: [yfinance](https://github.com/ranaroussi/yfinance) — Unilever PLC (ULVR.L)